rjrasse/rjrasse.github.io/README.md

-***Carbonate Chemistry in Coastal tropical regions (days  15)***. > <div style="text-align: justify">Activities.
-Periodic measurements of the psychochemical and biological parameters in coastal zones at subtropical (Bermuda, see knowledge here:) and tropical (Venezuela) latitudes to evaluate the exchange of greenhouse gases (i.e. CO2). </div>
+***Carbonate Chemistry in Coastal tropical regions (days  15)***.
+Activities.
+Periodic measurements of the psychochemical and biological parameters in coastal zones at subtropical (Bermuda, see knowledge here:) and tropical (Venezuela) latitudes to evaluate the exchange of greenhouse gases (i.e. CO2).

  <img align="left" src="Venezuelan_tropical_coast.png" width="750" height="100">